Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 ### Goal
 The goal of the project is three-fold:
 - First, we want to examine the density and distribution of public toilets across Taiwan.
 We will calculate and visualize it through to index: toilets per population and toilets per area
-- Second, we aim to create a new variable that shows the number of public toilets around tourist spots in Taipei/Taiwan.
-This can serve as an index to measure the quality of urban planning across cities.
+- Second, we aim to create *Tourist Toilet Index* - a new variable that shows the number of public toilets around tourist spots in Taipei/Taiwan.
+This can serve as an index to measure the quality of urban planning across cities/countries
 - And third, we want to make an interactive map that shows every public toilet in Taipei around the walking distance of popular tourist spots.
 This is hopefully useful for somebody in need when nature calls.

 ### Data & the use of data